Loveable Lemons

 Meal Planning

-For a delicious breakfast, serve the griddle pancakes with a side of thick cut bacon, cottage bacon, or sausage.
+For a delicious breakfast, serve the griddle pancakes with a side of thick cut bacon, breakfast meatballs or sausage.
 Cook them alongside the pancakes on the Blackstone if you have enough space.
 Add fried eggs, hash brown patties or roasted tiny potatoes to complete the meal.

 Using the Blackstone is perfect for serving a large group or on a camping trip, not only for breakfast foods but for all our meals.
 We love to make smash burgers, quesadilla burgers, chicken fajitas, and or french toast.
 Our entire family loves to play pretend restaurant with the Blackstone tools!
 The large metal spatulas and a cute apron!